atlassian/react-beautiful-dnd/README.md

 1. The `Droppable` can itself be a scroll container with **no scrollable parents**
 2. The `Droppable` has **one scrollable parent**

+where a *scrollable parent* refers to a scroll container that is not the window itself.

 ### Empty `Droppable`s

 It is recommended that you put a `min-height` on a vertical `Droppable` or a `min-width` on a horizontal `Droppable`.
 Otherwise when the `Droppable` is empty there may not be enough of a target for `Draggable` being dragged with touch or mouse inputs to be *over* the `Droppable`.